Uncovering the Hidden Cost of Model Compression: Introduction

-Several works in the literature have empirically verified the performance of LP and VP under different target data settings, however, the study of the differences between the two under constraints of (a) \textit{Data sparsity} and (b) \textit{Model sparsity} have been limited.
-In this work, we aim to study the impact of these constraints on VP and LP for transferring a pre-trained model to different target data.
-With the former constraint, we study the transferability of pre-trained models under few-shot settings and for the latter, we scope our study to lottery tickets (LT)- a class of models based on the Lottery Ticket Hypothesis (LTH)\cite{frankle2018lottery}.
+While several studies in the literature have empirically evaluated the performance of Linear Probing (LP) and Visual Prompting (VP) across diverse target data scenarios \cite{chen2022model, bahng2022exploring, yang2021voice2series, vinod2023reprogramming, tsao2023autovp}, there has been limited exploration of the distinctions between the two methods when subjected to the constraints of (a) \textit{low data volume} and (b) \textit{model compression}.
+This study aims to reveal the \textit{hidden costs} associated with compressed models in the domain of transfer learning across various data volume settings.
+In the existing literature, these costs span a broad spectrum, including model attributes such as reliability \cite{goldstein2020reliability, bernhard2019impact}, performance under distribution shifts\cite{chen2022sparsity, li2023learning}, fairness \cite{hooker2019compressed, hooker2020characterising, tran2022pruning}, and more.

+To this end, under the constraint of low data volume, we examine the transferability of pre-trained models in few-shot settings.
+For the constraint of model compression, our investigation encompasses a wide array of sparse and quantized models generated through compression techniques such as unstructured pruning \cite{han2015deep,lecun1990optimal,han2015learning}, structural pruning \cite{liu2017learning,Zhou2016LessIM}, quantization~\cite{dettmers2023qlora,dettmers2022llmint8,frantar2023gptq,yao2022zeroquant,huang2023variation}, and solutions based on the Lottery Ticket Hypothesis (LTH) \cite{frankle2018lottery}.

-Further, we extend our empirical framework to study the impact of transfer of lottery tickets via LP and VP on the calibration of the obtained model on the target task, and also how this compares to their dense counterparts.
-While recent work has placed emphasis on understanding and improving the fairness and reliability \cite{zhang2022fairness} of models, as well as that of pruning strategies and the resulting models \cite{li2022calibration, gilles2020lottery, arora2023quantifying, lei2023calibrating, venkatesh2020calibrate}, there remains a gap in our understanding of the reliability of visual prompting as a mode of adaptation, and further, how it is affected by varying model sparsity and also how it compares with transfer using linear probe.
+Moreover, we expand our empirical framework to investigate the influence of transferring compressed models using VP on the calibration of the resulting model in the target task, comparing it to its dense counterparts.
+Although recent research has prioritized the comprehension and enhancement of fairness and reliability in models \cite{zhang2022fairness}, along with the examination of pruning strategies and the resultant models \cite{li2022calibration, gilles2020lottery, arora2023quantifying, lei2023calibrating, venkatesh2020calibrate}, there remains a gap in our understanding of the reliability of visual prompting as an adaptation mechanism, particularly in the context of varying model compression rates.

 Our main contributions can be summarized as follows.